St. Croix

 waterfront that draws cruise ships and visitors from around

 the globe.
-On the third Friday of each month, there is "Sunset
+On the third Friday of each month, there is

-Jazz" in Frederiksted.
+Jazz".
 Admission is free and families

 are welcome.
-Both towns have
+Both Christiansted and Frederiksted have

-duty free shopping and
+fun shopping and

-great places to eat!
+delicious places to dine!

 St.